 Location: St Barth's

 My day started at 6:30 AM, as I was awoken in my hammock by a slightly chilly rainstorm.
 After fulfilling my duties as skipper and making sure everyone was awake, Captain Ben served up some awesome eggs and hash browns to munch on for breakfast.
-We then had OCB class, where we learned about the deep ocean and bioluminescence.
+We then had an OCB class, where we learned about the deep ocean and bioluminescence.
 I then led a scheduling meeting to pick the next week’s activities.
-After that, we had some free time before lunch and I took the opportunity to take a very long and refreshing shower at the dock’s facilities (which made my day!).
-After that, I went to La Creperie, one of our favorite places ashore, and got a crepe-like pizza along with some aromatic coffee.
+After that, we had some free time before lunch, and I took the opportunity to take a very long and refreshing shower at the dock’s facilities (which made my day!).
+After that, I went to La Creperie, one of our favorite places, ashore, and got a crepe-like pizza along with some aromatic coffee.
 After relaxing at the restaurant, I headed back to the boat to go on a fun dive with three of my shipmates.
 The dive was awesome, and because we led It, we could choose where to we go without following a divemaster.
 During the dive, we encountered a ton of fish feeding around the reef.
-The feeding frenzy along with the nice water clarity gave me the overall feeling of diving in an aquarium.
+The feeding frenzy, along with the nice water clarity, gave me the overall feeling of diving in an aquarium.
 I saw a southern stingray, very well camouflaged in the sand (so well it took me a couple of seconds to realize what everyone else was staring at).
 In addition, we saw another ray gliding through the water on our way back to the boat.
 Once I was back on board, I put away my gear and then headed off the dock to take another well-deserved and very long shower.
 (Showers on the dock are a nice variation to our usual ocean showers, so I used the opportunity and took my time.)
-After that, I had some more free time to once again relax.
-I spent the rest of the afternoon reading, listening to music and kicking back in my hammock.
-Later for dinner, we had Ben’s homemade burgers.
+After that, I had some more free time to relax once again.
+I spent the rest of the afternoon reading, listening to music, and kicking back in my hammock.
+Later, for dinner, we had Ben’s homemade burgers.
 After that, we all huddled up inside the salon for an SLD class with Tor.
-Now once again, I head to my hammock hoping I won’t get wet, even if I do it won’t stop me from hammocking again.
+Now once again, I head to my hammock, hoping I won’t get wet, even if I do it won’t stop me from hammocking again.
 My new hammock from Antigua is way too comfy for that.